HEA BLO John Lloid vidoc 2023

 An accident reconstruction can be used in firefighting, police investigations, and legal proceedings

-The viDoc RTK rover is a handheld device that attaches to mobile devices to acquire RTK data for use in aerial and terrestrial photogrammetry scans.
-It geotags data that is collected with the scanning app PIX4Dcatch.
-As a result, the viDoc brings sub-centimeter accuracy to photogrammetry projects captured on mobile phones or iPads.
-When paired with iOS devices equipped with LiDAR sensors, the viDoc and PIX4Dcatch create a unique workflow that combines LiDAR, GNSS, and photogrammetry.
+RTK geotags data that is collected with the scanning app PIX4Dcatch.
+As a result, sub-centimeter accuracy is brought to photogrammetry projects captured on mobile phones or iPads.
+When paired with iOS devices equipped with LiDAR sensors, RTK and PIX4Dcatch create a unique workflow that combines LiDAR, GNSS, and photogrammetry.

-PIX4Dmatic is a high-powered desktop photogrammetry software that processes data captured with the viDoc and PIX4Dcatch or aerial drone flights.
+PIX4Dmatic is a high-powered desktop photogrammetry software that processes data captured with PIX4Dcatch with RTK or aerial drone flights.
 PIX4Dmatic was launched in 2020 and is significantly faster than many other photogrammetry software options on the market.
 Since purchasing it, Dr. Lloyd found it has improved his processing speed by a factor of four.
 PIX4Dmatic also has built-in de-ghosting and sky-filtering options to allow users to edit their outputs and tidy up any unnecessary noise in the point cloud.

 Project details